How To Stay Sober On New Year’s Eve

 It’s completely possible to have fun on New Year’s Eve without alcohol.
 In fact, it gives you an excuse to be more creative about how to celebrate and think outside of the box.

-Here are some ideas for an alcohol-free New Year’s:
+The following are some ideas for an alcohol-free New Year’s Eve.

 Have A Mocktail Party

-There are plenty of fun mocktails (non-alcoholic beverages) to mix together for New Year’s.
+There are plenty of fun mocktails to serve for an alcohol-free New Year’s.
 If you’re inviting others to join, ask them to bring their own ideas and non-alcoholic mixers.

 Make It Themed